ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The effectiveness of a session-abort message on the state of the asset depends on where the abort message occurs in the SATP protocol flow in Figure 2.

-Note that a session-abort message by be lost and never be received by the peer gateway.
+Note that a session-abort message maybe lost and never be received by the peer gateway.
 Gateways can crash prior to receiving an abort message.

 If gateway G2 transmits a session-abort message after gateway G1 performs a lock (msgtype:lock-assert-msg) on the asset in network NW1, the gateway G1 can always unlock the asset and restore its state.